 There is some good space inside for you and your group along with small items people may want to store.
 You can all do so in the built-in gear loft.
 More so, there are also two storage pockets on the walls designed to hold even more small items that may get in the way.

-The Columbia 6-Person Dome Tent is an inexpensive way to let your group camp in comfort thanks to the gear loft and additional storage pockets.
+- Condensation can build-up and get insideBottom-Line: The Columbia 6-Person Dome Tent is an inexpensive way to let your group camp in comfort thanks to the gear loft and additional storage pockets.

 Looking for Something Else?

 - Need some shade?
 Check out our pop up canopies reviews

 - Take it easy with a quick setup tent

 - Which are the best camping tents for family adventures?